 Are you wanting more fuel to inspire boosted focus and concentration?
 On the podcast this week I talk with digital marketing trainer, writer and business coach Brook McCarthy about 4 major self-care themes for the self-employed: Focus, Boundaries, Managing Stress and the Comparison Trap.
 Brook also happens to be a great friend of mine and I immensely respect her work and her ability to WALK THE TALK.

 Brook is a woman who seriously knows her stuff, has a rocking relationship with her business and knows how to have FUN!
 We dive in deep - there are lots of great treasures in this chat- but we also keep it light.
-Listen in, and it will feel like pulling up a chair with us down at Bay 10 Cafe and co-working space, grab yourself a coffee to make the experience even more immersive!
-Go have a listen here.
+Listen in and it will feel like pulling up a chair with us down at Bay 10 Cafe and co-working space, grab yourself a coffee to make the experience even more immersive!
+Listen below

 AND, because I know you are a smart bunch, if you have any focus boosting tips, articles of links to share, I'd love to hear from you and I'll compile a list to share with everyone!